-On April 29, 2015, through our Summit Healthcare Operating Partnership ("Operating Partnership"), we entered into a limited liability company agreement ("SUL LLC Agreement") with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd., (a Chinese corporation) and formed Summit Union Life Holdings, LLC ("SUL JV").
+On April 29, 2015, through our Summit Healthcare Operating Partnership ("Operating Partnership"), we entered into a limited liability company agreement ("SUL LLC Agreement") with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation) and formed Summit Union Life Holdings, LLC ("SUL JV").
 SUL JV is owned 10% by the Operating Partnership and 90% by Best Years.
 The SUL JV will continue until an event of dissolution occurs, as defined in the SUL LLC Agreement.
-We account for our investment using the equitymethod.
+We account for our investment using the equity-method.

 We serve as the manager of the SUL JV and provide various services in exchange for fees and reimbursements.
 All acquisition fees and asset management fees will be paid to Summit Healthcare Asset Management, LLC (the "Management Company") and expenses incurred by us, as the manager, will be reimbursed from the Management Company.
-Under the SUL LLC Agreement, Best Years has paid the Management Company a one-time acquisition fee based on the original purchase price paid for the SUL JV properties and other properties acquired in 2015 through the SUL JV, approximately \$518,000 for 2015.
-Additionally, annual asset management fees to be paid by the SUL JV to the Management Company, equal to 0.25% of the original purchase price paid for the all SUL JV owned properties, was approximately \$80,000 for 2015.
+Under the SUL LLC Agreement, Best Years has paid the Management Company a one-time acquisition fee based on the original purchase price paid for the SUL JV properties and other properties acquired in 2015 and 2016 through the SUL JV, totaling approximately \$518,000 for 2015 and \$157,000 for 2016.
+Additionally, annual asset management fees to be paid by the SUL JV to the Management Company, equal to 0.25% of the original purchase price paid for the all SUL JV owned properties, totaled approximately \$80,000 in 2015 and \$274,000 in 2016.